n8n Approval Timeouts and Escalation: A Practical Guide

 Escalate is the right default for important decisions that genuinely need a human.
 The timeout routes the request to someone with more authority or more availability.
 A person still makes the call.

-Notify and hold is for compliance-heavy environments where automatic actions are not acceptable but silent failures are equally unacceptable.
-The task stays open, but an alert goes to a monitoring channel so someone knows it needs attention.
+Notify and hold is for compliance-heavy environments where automatic actions are unacceptable and silent failures are just as bad.
+The task stays open, with an alert sent to a monitoring channel so someone knows it needs attention.

 The right action depends on business context.
 A good approval system lets you configure this per workflow or even per individual request.
 For example: auto-approve refunds under fifty dollars, escalate refunds over fifty dollars.